JalalSinno/crud-demo/README.md

 ## Optimizations
 Add more color to the application.

-Make it so that you can replace any quote
+Make it so that you can replace any quote.

-Make stricter restrictions on what can be passed through the forms to ensure both forms are filled with content before submission
+Make stricter restrictions on what can be passed through the forms to ensure both forms are filled with content before submission.

 ## Lessons Learned:
 Solidified understanding of CRUD operations.
 Worked with CSS more to familiarize myself with flexbox.